intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 device.
 If any of the following checks fail, the runtime throws `errc::kernel_not_supported`:

-* The "assumed\_target" property exists, and the device is not one of the target devices listed in the property, or
+* The "fixed\_target" property exists, and the device is not one of the target devices listed in the property, or
 * The "aspect" property contains an aspect that is not provided by the device, or
 * The "reqd\_sub\_group\_size" property contains a sub-group size that the